 June 4, 1585 – Virginia colony of Roanoke Island established by Walter Raleigh.

-1587 – Virginia Dare was born on Roanoke making her the first known English child born in the New World.
+1587 – Virginia Dare was born in Roanoke making her the first known English child born in the New World.

-The first Asians to set foot on what would be the United States occurred when Filipino sailors arrived in Spanish ships at Morro Bay, California.
+The first Asians to set foot on the United States occurred when Filipino sailors arrived in Spanish ships at Morro Bay, California.

 1588 – The first battle of the English against the Spanish Armada begins, leading to their defeat and the lessening of Spain’s influence in the New World and the rise of English influence in the Americas.